 Hearing health Check all that apply to you: Hearing in different environments Think about your hearing level, then check what best describes you.
-Check all that apply to you: I am younger than 18.
-I hear differently out of one ear compared to the other.
-I have had a sudden change in hearing in one or both ears in the past few months.
-I think I might have a build up of earwax or something else in one or both of my ears.
-I have taken over-the-counter or prescription medication that causes hearing loss in the past.
-I have had chemotherapy and/or radiation I have good to excellent hearing, I do not have problems hearing what people say.
-In noisy environments, I have good hearing, I can understand conversation.
-In a noisy environment, I may have difficulty following or participating in conversations.
-I have difficulty hearing a voice at normal volume.
-I can only hear loud speech.
-I can only hear a voice if it is directly in the head and neck area.I have noticed drainage from one or both of my ears recently. in my ear.In a noisy environment, I have great difficulty hearing conversations.
-I experience pain or discomfort in one or both of my ears.
-In a noisy environment, I cannot hear any speech.
-I have experienced balance problems or dizziness.
-I cannot hear any speech or loud sound.
+Check all that apply to you: \bigcirc I am younger than 18. uc: \bigcirc I hear differently out of one ear compared to the other.
+I have good to excellent hearing, I do not have problems hearing what people say. \bigcirc I have had a sudden change in hearing in one or both ears in the past few months.
+In noisy environments, I have good hearing, I can understand conversation. \bigcirc I think I might have a build up of earwax or something else in one or both of my ears.
+In a noisy environment, I may have difficulty following or participating in conversations. \bigcirc I have taken over-the-counter or prescription medication that causes \circ I have difficulty hearing a voice at normal volume. hearing loss in the past. \bigcirc I can only hear loud speech. \bigcirc I have had chemotherapy and/or radiation in the head and neck area. \circ I can only hear a voice if it is directly in my ear. \bigcirc I have noticed drainage from one or both of my ears recently. \circ In a noisy environment, I have great difficulty hearing conversations. \bigcirc I experience pain or discomfort in one or both of my ears.
+0 In a noisy environment, I cannot hear any speech. \bigcirc I have experienced balance problems or dizziness. \circ I cannot hear any speech or loud sound.
 If you checked any one of the statements above, you should have a hearing evaluation before purchasing OTC hearing aids.
 If you checked any option in red, an OTC hearing aid may NOT be right for you.

-To learn more about hearing loss, visit starkey.com
+To learn more about hearing loss, visit Audibel.com